-Competency Behaviours

-Problem Uses rigorous logic and methods to solve difficult problems with effective

-Solving solutions

-Probes all fruitful sources for answers

-Can see hidden problems

-Is excellent at honest analysis

-Looks beyond the obvious and doesn't stop at first answers

-Priority Setting Spends his/her time and the time of others on what's important

-Quickly zeroes in on the critical few and puts the trivial many aside
+Competency Behaviours Problem Solving Uses rigorous logic and methods to solve difficult problems with effective solutions; Probes all fruitful sources for answers; Can see hidden problems; Is excellent at honest analysis; Looks beyond the obvious and doesn't stop at first answers.
+Priority Setting Spends his/her time and the time of others on what's important; Quickly zeroes in on the critical few and puts the trivial many aside;

-Can quickly sense what will help or hinder in accomplishing a goal

-Eliminates roadblocks

-Competency Behaviours Creates focus Interpersonal Savvy Relates well to all kinds of people - up, down, and sideways, inside and outside the organisation Builds appropriate rapport Builds constructive and effective relationships Uses diplomacy and tact Can diffuse even high-tension situations comfortably Communication Practises active and attentive listening.
-Explains information and gives instructions in clear and simple terms.
-Willingly answers questions and concerns raised by others.
-Responds in a non-defensive way when asked about errors or oversights, or when own position is challenged.
-Is confident and appropriately assertive in dealing with others.
-Deals effectively with conflict.
-Team Work Develops constructive working relationships with other team members.
-Has a friendly manner and a positive sense of humour.
-Works cooperatively - willingly sharing knowledge and expertise with colleagues.
-Shows flexibility - is willing to change work arrangements or take on extra tasks in the short term to help the service or team meet its commitments.
-Supports in word and action decisions that have been made by the team Self Development Personally committed to and actively works to continuously improve.
-Understands that different situations and levels may call for different skills and approaches.
-Works to deploy strengths.
+Competency Behaviours Can quickly sense what will help or hinder in accomplishing a goal; Eliminates roadblocks; Creates focus.
+Interpersonal Savvy Relates well to all kinds of people - up, down, and sideways, inside and outside the organisation; Builds appropriate rapport; Builds constructive and effective relationships; Uses diplomacy and tact; Can diffuse even high-tension situations comfortably.
+Communication Practises active and attentive listening; Explains information and gives instructions in clear and simple terms; Willingly answers questions and concerns raised by others; Responds in a non-defensive way when asked about errors or oversights, or when own position is challenged; Is confident and appropriately assertive in dealing with others; Deals effectively with conflict.
+Team Work Develops constructive working relationships with other team members; Has a friendly manner and a positive sense of humour; Works cooperatively - willingly sharing knowledge and expertise with colleagues; Shows flexibility - is willing to change work arrangements or take on extra tasks in the short term to help the service or team meet its commitments; Supports in word and action decisions that have been made by the team.
+Self-Development Personally committed to and actively works to continuously improve; Understands that different situations and levels may call for different skills and approaches; Works to deploy strengths; Works on compensating for weakness and limits.